nats-io/nats.js/runtimes.md

 The NATS client for JavaScript supports many standard runtimes out of the box:

-- Node.js
+- Node.js/Bun
 - Deno
 - Browser

 The runtime is distributed in two different registries:

 - npmjs.com - these are npm bundles that target Node.js and compatible runtimes
+  (Bun)
-- jsr.io - these are esm versions
+- jsr.io - these are esm versions (typically targetting Deno or browser)

 Note that the names of the bundles are the same in the two registries `@nats-io/<module>`.
-The reason for this is that code that is properly will look the same and be compatible across the runtimes provided no additional user-added dependencies prevent this.
+The reason for this is that code that is properly written will look the same and be compatible across the runtimes provided no additional user-added dependencies prevent this.
+The module manifest (package.json/deno.json) will provide the right mapping to the registry, your code simply references the correct library regardless of registry.

 Let's make a project for your favorite runtime, Note that this example is intended to create a simple development environment, not to explain NATS